michelediss/wp-logical-design-system/README.md

-# Swell Scales WordPress Plugin
+# Logical Design System plugin for WordPress
-Welcome to the Swell Scales WordPress plugin!
+Welcome to the Logical Design System plugin!
 This plugin is inspired by the application of concepts underlying musical scales to web typography.
 It provides advanced typographical and color management features, including responsive typographic scales, dynamic color classes, and a wide selection of Google Fonts couples.
 Additionally, it includes automatic SCSS compilation and the ability to add custom SCSS.

 ## Features and usage

 ### 1. Responsive Typographic Scales
-Swell Scales helps you create responsive typographic scales effortlessly.
+Logical Design System helps you create responsive typographic scales effortlessly.
 By configuring a few parameters at **/scss/typo-scales/_typo-scale-map.scss**, you can generate consistent and scalable typographic scales across different screen sizes.

 **Generated pettern class:**
 ```scss